kindredgroup/oracle-imagecopy-backup/README.md

 Requirements:

 * Python 2.6 or Python 2.7
-* Pyhton-Requests
+* Pyhton-requests
-* Direct NFS in use for Oracle DB (optional, but highly recommended)
+* Direct NFS in use for Oracle DB (optional, but highly recommended for database availability)
 * Storage for backups must support NFS, snapshots, cloning and optionally compression (deduplication)

 It currently supports Oracle ZFS Storage Appliance as backup storage system, but it is easy to extend for other systems.
 It is planned to add support for Netapp next.